AmritaTiwary1/Pinterest_Clone/README.md

 npm start
 This will run the app on http://localhost:3000.

-Features Demo
-Here is a quick demo of the app:

-Contributing
+#Contributing
 Feel free to fork the repository and submit pull requests!
 If you find any bugs or have suggestions for new features, please open an issue on GitHub.

-Acknowledgements
+#Acknowledgements
 Passport.js and passport-local for user authentication.
 Multer for file uploads.
 MongoDB and Mongoose for persistent data storage. uuid for generating unique identifiers.

-Thank you for checking out my project!
+#Thank you for checking out my project!